 The weekly waterfront fete is among the many local markets preparing to return for the season.
 Dworkin, a longtime event planner and Fells Point local, was inspired to premiere the community gathering after learning that the numbers engraved in the cobblestone on South Broadway were originally used to designate stalls for farmers’ market vendors in the 1700s: “We wanted to bring history back,” she says.

-While checking out the new location, be sure to swing by veteran vendors including Atwaters, Ekiben, Charm City Meadworks and One Straw Farm.
+Featured vendors include Zeke’s Coffee, Atwaters, Ekiben, Charm City Meadworks, and One Straw Farm.
 The producers-only market will also highlight yoga classes, live music, and new items including desserts from PieTime Baltimore, house-made bagels and spreads from Bottoms Up Bagels, and refreshing treats from Charm City Pops.

 “My motto has always been, ‘If you don’t make it or grow it, you can’t sell it or show it,’” Dworkin says.
 “People come and grab a bite from Ekiben, they have a waffle, get a cup of coffee, and just hang out for an hour or two.
 And they love it.
 That’s what’s important to us.”